 The rise of social media changed how we interact with each other and the world.
-Today, marriages have to manage the role social media will play in their lives, and depending on how couples approach social media, it has the capacity to strengthen martial bonds or even drive couples toward divorce.
+Today, marriages have to manage the role social media will play in their lives and depending on how couples approach social media, it has the capacity to strengthen marital bonds or even drive couples toward divorce.
 To protect your marriage from a social media-related divorce, consider following these guidelines.

 Don’t Argue with Each Other

 Most married couples encounter disagreements or fights, but your arguments should never occur on a social media profile.
 Arguing publicly is often humiliating for both of you and it only cements feelings and tense emotions in writing.
 Social media also presents your arguments to followers and friends, giving you an unwanted audience that opens your marriage to more people.
 This can lead to even more trouble in a marriage down the road, even if the fight or argument is over.

 Do Support Each Other’s Efforts on Social Media

 Use social media to strengthen your relationship with your spouse, not tear it down.
 When your spouse posts about his or her work achievements or personal successes, consider “like”-ing or commenting on the posts.
 You can use social media to support him or her by being there electronically as well as in real life.